erwolff/pagination-question/README.md

  **Page 2**: LIVE results: [27,26,25,24,23,22]
  **Page 3**: LIVE results: [21,20]  ARCHIVED results: [19,18,17,16]

  _Note: In this case, the live results did not contain enough elements to fill the requested page size.
-Therefore we needed to supplement the page with archived results.
+Therefore, we needed to supplement the page with archived results.
 Remember in this case that the archived results need to be mapped to the same object type as the live results - this was supplied as an argument, so just perform the mapping!_

 **Page 4**: ARCHIVED results: [15,14,13,12,11,10]
 **Page 5**: ARCHIVED results: [9,8,7,6,5,4]